What is Alcohol Detoxing?

 For mild alcoholics with a safe home environment and no mental health issues, a home detox can often be all you need to kick the habit.

-Our inpatient detox programme is for more serious and urgent alcohol dependency issues.
+Our inpatient detox programme is far more serious and urgent alcohol dependency issues.
 You will have 24/7 support in a relaxed and professional environment designed to maximise the help you receive while reducing stress and allowing you to get the best possible treatment available.

 This can last a week or two when immediate progress is made, or up to three months for the most serious issues and people who have struggled with relapsing before.
-There are also options for a patient to alcohol detox in hospital, but this is becoming more and more rare and typically only for emergency cases.
+There are also options for a patient to alcohol detox in hospital, but this is becoming more and rarer and typically only for emergency cases.

 Regardless of whether you detox at home with us or come to one of our rehab centres, the process will begin with a free consultation.
 This allows us to learn about your general health, drinking habits, do some tests including blood tests, and discuss which of our treatment options can work best for you.